RaphaelleC/project-3-server/README.md

 When we were working on the front end of our app, we realised that we needed to modify our activities data.
 We needed to change what we called `name` by `activityName` for more clarity.
 But in doing so, we also had to adjust our front end files accordingly, which took a bit of time.
 This really made us aware that a little change in the back end implies that we have to spend more time doing changes, time that could be used elsewhere.
 We will pay more attention to this in future projects.<br>

-There is a bug left on our app which we didn't have time to fix : when a user posts a comment, it is posted twice instead of once.

 ## Key Learnings and Conclusion

 * Time management : this project help me put into perspective how much time certain tasks need to be complete, and thus confirmed that planning up ahead and trying to estimate the time allocated for each step is important.